Ircama/osm-carto-tutorials/pages/90_rendering-hw-sw.md

 * [orm.openstreetmap](https://hardware.openstreetmap.org/servers/orm.openstreetmap.org/)
 * [yevaud.openstreetmap](https://hardware.openstreetmap.org/servers/yevaud.openstreetmap.org/)

+Openstreetmap uses [Munin](http://munin-monitoring.org/) for server monitoring,

+[Tile server munin graphs](https://munin.openstreetmap.org/openstreetmap/render.openstreetmap/index.html) are available to tell what's happening on the systems; there is also a [description](https://help.openstreetmap.org/questions/527/how-can-i-make-sense-of-muninopenstreetmaporg) on how to interpret them.

 Summary of the software configuration of the tile servers as found in some GitHub posts and sites:[^3] [^4]

 * O.S. version: Ubuntu 16.04.1 LTS (old outdated ref. [here](https://github.com/openstreetmap/operations/issues/104))